-2018, National Plan For Open Science (PNSO)
+2018, 2021, First, then Second National Plan for Open Science

-This Plan covers a broader field, recommending in particular the obligation to make research publications financed through calls for projects freely accessible.
-Structuring and opening up research data requires them firstly to be disseminated according to the FAIR principles via certified data warehouses and secondly the systematic use of data management plans.
-Finally, the Plan was designed to dovetail with European and international dynamics.
+This Plan covers a broader field, defining a programme of actions organised around four objectives: generalise open access to publications; structure, share and open research data; open and promote source code produced by research; transform practices to make open science the default principle.
+The Plan is designed to dovetail with European and international dynamics.
 It provides for the organisation of training courses to disseminate best practices and encourages institutions to adopt open science policies.
 Find out if your institution already has an open science policy/charter like Sorbonne University, the University Toulouse - Jean Jaurès and the CNRS!